The Marijuana Control, Legalization and Revenue Act of 2016

 (B) Commercial Cultivator.

-(i) The registration fee for a Commercial Cultivator shall be an annual fee of ten thousand dollars ($10,000), plus one hundred and fifty dollars ($150) per 100 square feet of cannabis plant canopy.
-This fee may be waived or refunded if a crop fails to yield its expected harvest.
+(i) The registration fee for a Commercial Cultivator shall be an annual fee of ten thousand dollars ($10,000) plus one hundred and fifty dollars ($150), per 100 square feet of cannabis plant canopy.
+This fee may be waived or refunded if a crop fails to yield its expected harvest and the refund or amount waived shall be apportioned based upon the actual square feet harvested.
+When cultivation occurs within a structure that uses electrical lighting as its primary source and the cultivation has its energy usage offset by solar power or other clean energy systems, the $150 per 100 square foot fee shall be prorated based on energy savings as determined by industry standard measures.

 (ii) For the purposes of this chapter, “commercial cultivation” means Cannabis cultivated by a cultivator with more than five hundred thousand dollars ($500,000) in net annual sales in the calendar year.
 Commercial cultivation of cannabis shall be subject to extensive regulation by the commission.